-Construction Accident Settlements in Illinois (How Much is Your Case Worth?)
+Construction Accident Settlement (How Much is Your Case Worth?)

 We have compiled some recent Illinois construction accident verdicts and settlement to help give you an idea as to how juries and insurance companies value these cases.

 While you can get the gist of the case value, the circumstances of each case and the nature of each injury is really unique, so the best way to get a fair assessment of your case is to talk with an attorney who has experience litigating these cases.
 Our office is committed to maximizing the value of each construction accident case we work on.
 Contact our office for a free case review and a discussion with an attorney who has worked on similar matters.

 An employee was working on the roof of a building at a construction site when an accident occurred.
 He was in a Gehle device that held him off of the ground and allowed him to pull materials from the building.

 While he was doing this, the metal he was grabbing moved and he lost his balance and fell out of the Gehle device onto the ground.
 He fractured his leg and elbow.
 He brought an action against his employer for these injuries.
 His claim maintained that the defendants should have better supervised the job site and erected the Gehle device among other things.

 The defendants replied that the plaintiff was contributorily negligent because he was not wearing the proper safety guards and operated the device improperly.
 The claims never met in court though because they settled for $2,050,000.

 Injury: Broken tibia